L-YeZhu/D2M-GAN/README.md

 ### 2.2 TikTok Dance-Music Dataset
 We build a TikTok Dance-Music dataset, which contains the "in-the-wild" dance videos.
 The current dataset has 445 dance videos with an average length of 12.5 seconds.
-This dataset can be downloaded from [here](), more detailed explanations can be found in our [project page]().
+This dataset can be downloaded from our [project page]().